 In the face of a payday loan deadline, some borrowers may decide to take out another payday loan to keep up with fees and debt.
 But this only makes the situation worse.
 Debt swirls around the borrower.
 If this is you, you’re trapped in what’s known as a debt spiral or payday loan tornado.
 Instead of potentially defaulting on just one loan, you’re looking at defaulting on several.
 This can add to your debt rather than cure it, making it that much harder to pay back what you owe and get yourself on solid financial ground once more.

-What can I do if I default?
+What can I do if I default on a payday loan?

 Sometimes, though, default is inevitable.
 If you do receive a court summons, be sure you ask the collector to show proof that you owe the money.
 If they bring no proof, you may have grounds to postpone proceedings until they do.

-Yes, you can renegotiate your debt.
+Yes, you can renegotiate your payday loan debt.
 In fact, it’s generally considered a good idea to do so.
 This is because many lenders want something, even if it’s not the full amount.
 Discuss your financial situation with your lender.
 It may be willing to settle for less than you owe.
 However, be sure to get this in a written contract as a settlement agreement.
 This can hold up in court if your lender decides to sue for the full amount, and it may help stop any harassing phone calls from collectors and avoid fees for missing payments.

 Collection agencies tactics